bitovi/academy/src/react/9-managing-complex-state.md

 @highlight 2,only

-Let's create two state items in the `WrapperContainer`.
+Let’s create two state items in the `WrapperContainer`.

 - `savedText` as we defined in the earlier example will hold the set message.
 - `unsavedText` will keep the inputs typed by the user until they are saved